LiulietLee/ImageToASCII/README.md

 # ImageToASCII
-A little stuff about transforming an image to ASCII characters written by Swift.
+A model about transforming an image to ASCII characters written by Swift.

 ![](https://cloud.githubusercontent.com/assets/9763162/16355549/2a4a717e-3aec-11e6-8057-ffd03f86a08b.jpg)
 ![](https://cloud.githubusercontent.com/assets/9763162/16355556/70f8cdf0-3aec-11e6-91a8-a088dca788b9.jpg)